surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ## Usage of Global Parameters with reference from Data Field values & Login Control

- Global parameter is a flat file used to manipulate,control and organize the data retrieved from database.it can be used in three ways:
+ Global parameter is a flat file used to manipulate,control and organize the data retrieved from database. it can be used in three ways:

  1. While calculating an expression over a database field value using field reference.
  ```